casualsnek/cassowary/docs/3-faq.md

 ---

-**Q. I setup every thing but get connection error which launching cassowary Linux?**
+**Q. I setup everything but get a connection error which launching cassowary Linux?**

-A. Since cassowary wont launch without a user being logged in, try launching any windows application and click reconnect !
+A. Since cassowary won't launch without a user being logged in, try launching any windows application and click reconnect !

 ---

 **Q. Open on host or open host terminal does not work?**

-A. Make sure you have setup background service autostart (logout and login is required after clicking on setup button).
+A. Make sure you have setup background service autostart (logout and login is required after clicking on the setup button).
 You can also try manually launching background service using:

 ```bash
 $ python -m cassowary -bc